yangcaoai/CoDA_NeurIPS2023/README.md

 :triangular_flag_on_post: **Updates**
 The training and testing codes have been released!

+The pretrained models have been released on [here](https://drive.google.com/file/d/1fTKX1ML5u8jJ249GwAYqdCZGs941907H/view?usp=drive_link).

-The pretrained models and datasets will be released soon.
+The datasets will be released soon.

 ## Framework
 <img src="assets/ov3d_det.png">